Easysoul1/wix-to-html/README.md

-# Twilight Events Website
+# Aryluxe Website

 A responsive website for an event planning company, featuring multiple pages with modern design and functionality.

 ## Overview

-Twilight Events is a website designed to showcase event planning services, provide contact information, and enable potential clients to learn more about the company's offerings.
+Aryluxe is a website designed to showcase event planning services, provide contact information, and enable potential clients to learn more about the company's offerings.

 ## Features